-- The accessory dwelling unit is substantially altered and is thus no longer in conformance with the plans approved by the Development Services Director; or - b.
-The subject lot ceases to maintain the required off-street parking spaces; or - c.
-The applicant ceases to own or reside in either the principal or the accessory dwelling unit.
+- a.
+The accessory dwelling unit is substantially altered and is thus no longer in conformance with the plans approved by the Development Services Director; or - b.
+The subject lot ceases to maintain the required off-street parking spaces; or

 The annual permitting process was put in place to monitor owner occupancy and parking requirements, which are proposed to be removed.
 Without occupancy and parking requirements in place, requiring an annual permit is both unnecessary and time consuming for staff members.
 In addition, the proposed amendment will help forward the adopted Housing Policy.